Editors note: originally published 6 April 2012 and republished each year since as changes in tax law were announced.

 Pay £671 per month as salary

 Optimising salary is mainly about National Insurance thresholds.
 You need to pay enough salary to avoid gaps in your record but not so much that you start to incur National Insurance payments.
-In most cases you should pay yourself a small salary that falls below the ‘upper earnings limit’.
-For the tax year 2015/16 this figure is £671 per month.
+In most cases you should pay yourself a small salary that falls just below the limit at which national insurance becomes payable.
+For the tax year 2016/17 this figure is £671 per month.

 Dividends are a distribution of profits by a company to its shareholders.
 As this definition suggests, dividends should only be paid if there is sufficient profit in the company to cover the payment.

-Individuals pay no additional tax on dividends received from the company
+Individuals can pay a lower rate of tax on most dividends received from the company